AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/stndrd-data-map-tables.md

 1. When finished, click the **Save** button to create the path.
 1. The path may not populate immediately after saving - if this happens, click the **Path** box and select the path you just created.
 1. Click the **Save** button to create the column.
-That's it!
+That is it!

 ## What do I do now? {#wrapup}

-After an update cycle completes, you'll be able to use your new joined column to properly segment your data instead of the messy column from your database.
+After an update cycle completes, you will be able to use your new joined column to properly segment your data instead of the messy column from your database.
 Take a look at our grouping options now - no more stress mess:

 ![](../../assets/Clean_State_Segments.png)